Security-Onion-Solutions/securityonion-cloud/README.md

 # Security Onion in the Cloud
-**NOTE: The associated scripts in the accompanying links are NOT guaranteed or recommended for production use.**
+**NOTE: The scripts in the accompanying links are NOT guaranteed or recommended for production use.**

-The following components are currently supported:

 ### Security Onion in AWS
 See: [AWS](https://github.com/Security-Onion-Solutions/securityonion-cloud/tree/master/terraform/aws)